How to Photograph Northern Lights with Your Phone (iPhone, Android) — 2026 Guide

 Should I use Night Mode or a third-party camera app for aurora on iPhone?

 For most iPhone users, Night Mode with ProRAW enabled produces excellent results without additional apps.
-If you want full manual control — fixed ISO, exact shutter speed, and live histograms — NightCap or Halide Mark III unlock these features.
+If you want full manual control, meaning fixed ISO, exact shutter speed, and live histograms, NightCap or Halide Mark III will give it to you.
 The third-party apps are particularly useful when the aurora is moving fast and you need to shorten exposures below what Night Mode chooses automatically, or when you want to bracket exposures for stacking in post-processing.

 How do I edit aurora photos on my phone?